 Medical expenses are the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.
+They include the costs of equipment, supplies, and diagnostic devices needed for these purposes.
+They also include dental expenses.

-The medical care expenses must be primarily to alleviate or prevent a physical or mental defect or illness.
-Medical expenses include dental expenses.
-Medical expenses do not include expenses that are merely beneficial to general health, such as vitamins or a vacation.
+Medical care expenses must be primarily to alleviate or prevent a physical or mental defect or illness.
+They do not include expenses that are merely beneficial to general health, such as vitamins or a vacation.